This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

-Even though we do quite a bit of singing throughout the morning circle, once a week, I add a more formal musical element to the circle.
+Even though we do quite a bit of singing throughout the morning circle, I add a more formal musical element to the circle once a week.

 Note: If you’re reading this series for the first time, I suggest you look at the daily structure post to understand the routine we follow in our morning circle.

 The simplest way to include music is with percussion instruments.
-We have a modest collection of instruments, but they are used in a variety of ways, so my son never gets bored with them.
+We have a modest collection of instruments, but they are used in various ways, so my son never gets bored with them.

 Rhythm sticks get used the most because they offer such a pure sound.
 My son doesn’t always tolerate instruments with high pitches, so rhythm sticks provide the gentle, natural sound we both can work with.

-Ensure your child can hold rhythm sticks while you hold your own set.
-If he can’t, hold his set along with him (hand-over-hand)
+Ensure the child can hold rhythm sticks while you hold your own set.
+If they can’t, hold their set along with them (hand-over-hand, with consent),

-- tap a rhythm, ask your child to repeat
+- Tap a rhythm, and ask the child to repeat

-- tap loud and soft, ask your child to repeat
+- Tap loud and soft, and ask the child to repeat

-- tap your child’s favorite objects (like a car, a doll, a book), ask your child to imitate
+- Tap the child’s favorite objects (like a car, a doll, a book), and ask the child to imitate

 For additional ideas for music in the circle or anytime, you need to visit Ryan Judd’s website.
-Ryan is a music therapist who shares many original videos and songs for using music with a child with special needs.
+Ryan is a music therapist who shares many original videos and songs for using music with a neurodivergent or disabled child.
 He has such a wonderful connection with his students.
 Ryan not only gets them to interact through music, but he also helps them build life skills, such as social skills.
 Visit The Rhythm Tree video blog part of his site.
-Pack a lunch, you will be there for a while!
+Pack a lunch; you will be there for a while!
 (Note: I am not an affiliate.
-I am sharing this because I absolutely love Ryan’s work.
+I am sharing this because I love Ryan’s work.
 The quality is exceptional).

-What music activities can you include in your main activity part of your morning circle?
+What music activities can you include in the main activity part of your morning circle?